MUSA-PINN: Multi-scale Weak-form Physics-Informed Neural Networks for Fluid Flow in Complex Geometries: Related Work

 \paragraph{PINNs for Navier-Stokes equations.} PINNs have been applied to incompressible Navier--Stokes flows under various settings, including data-scarce or label-free formulations and enhanced representations~\cite{Jin2021, Chen2021, Bai2020, Gao2021}.
 While substantial progress has been demonstrated on many 2D benchmarks and simple 3D domains, steady flow prediction in 3D complex channels remains challenging due to intricate geometry, long-range coupling, and optimization instability.
 We target this regime and propose a weak-form, multi-scale formulation tailored to complex 3D geometries.

 \paragraph{Strong-form PINNs and Weak-form PINNs.} Strong-form PINNs minimize pointwise PDE residuals, offering a clean mesh-free pipeline but often exhibiting unstable optimization and weak global coupling in complex geometries.
 To mitigate these issues, many improvements have been proposed around adaptive sampling strategies~\cite{Lu2021, Zapf2022, Wu2023}, dynamic loss reweighting~\cite{Wang2021, Wang2022, Maddu2022}, and training strategies~\cite{D.Jagtap2020, Jagtap2020, JMLR:v25:24-0313, Wang2025}, aiming to balance competing residual terms and stabilize convergence.
 Region-based approaches like RoPINN~\cite{wu2024ropinn} mitigate local noise by averaging residuals over continuous neighborhoods, but remain strong-form that requires higher order differentiation.
-Furthermore, they rely on random sampling that ignores topological structures of local neighborhoods.
-Classical weak-form methods such as V-PINN~\cite{kharazmi2019variational} offer rigorous reduction of differentiation order via variational principles but often reintroduce meshing overhead or subdomain partitioning~\cite{kharazmi2021hp}.
-We bridge these gaps with a Hessian-free integral formulation via the divergence theorem, and further place topology-guided control volumes along geometric skeletons to enforce flux conservation in a fully mesh-free manner.
+Furthermore, they rely on random sampling that ignores topological structures of local neighborhoods. \wz{ Weak-form and variational neural solvers provide an alternative by enforcing integrated residuals or variational principles.
+Representative examples include the Deep Ritz method~\cite{yu2018deep}, weak adversarial networks~\cite{zang2020weak}, and variational PINNs such as V-PINN~\cite{kharazmi2019variational} and hp-VPINN~\cite{kharazmi2021hp}.
+These methods reduce derivative order or improve stability, but often rely on predefined elements, test-function bases, or domain decomposition.
+In contrast, MUSA-PINN applies the divergence theorem on clipped spherical control volumes to convert volume-integrated conservation laws into Hessian-free surface flux balances over interior control surfaces and clipped physical boundaries, avoiding volumetric meshing and volumetric quadrature. }